Unfair Treatment at Work in the UK

 But what if there are no direct financial ramifications?
 Ensuring the workplace is fair is still something you should focus on, as it has a lot of indirect effects on your finances.

-With the rise of platforms like Glassdoor, it doesn’t take just a tribunal case to affect your reputation.
+With the rise of platforms such as Glassdoor, it doesn’t take just a tribunal case to affect your reputation.
 Employees detailing their issues will seriously hinder your chances of hiring the best talent.

 Unfair treatment can take many forms, and many people can enact it.
 Let’s look at some example scenarios below: